-8) a <timestamp> element set to the timestamp in date and time of the measurement results with an offset from the UTC time.
+9) a <timestamp> element set to the timestamp in date and time of the measurement results with an offset from the UTC time.

+<identity-measurements> element contains one of following sub-elements:

+a) <VAL-ue-id-list>, an optional element that contains one or more <VAL-ue-id> elements.
+Each <VAL-ue-id> element contains the identity of the VAL UE for whom SEALDD measurement applies.
+For multiple VAL UEs reporting granularity set to individual UE, the associated measurement values are for individual VAL UE; or

+b) <VAL-group-id>, an optional element specifying the identity of the VAL group for whom SEALDD measurement applies for which the associated measurement values are aggregation for all VAL UEs or the VAL UE group.

 <tx-quality-management-req> element contains the following sub-elements:

 a) <sealdd-flow-id>, a mandatory element specifying the identity of the seal flow; and